 WASHINGTON, D.C. - U.S. Senators Shelley Moore Capito (R-W.Va.) and Martin Heinrich (D-N.M.) introduced the Public Land Recreational Opportunities Improvement Act to improve the permitting process for commercial outfitters and other businesses on public lands.

-“By reducing the bureaucratic red tape of duplicative and ever-changing permitting requirements, the Public Land Recreational Opportunities Improvement Act will help get people back out where they belong—exploring and enjoying the incredible beauty and natural resources we are fortunate to have in our country,” Senator Capito said.
+“By reducing the bureaucratic red tape of duplicative and ever-changing permitting requirements, the Public Land Recreational Opportunities Improvement Act will help get people back out where they belong—exploring and enjoying the incredible beauty and natural resources we are fortunate to have in our country,” said Senator Capito.
 “These much-needed, bipartisan changes to federal regulations on public lands will not only help support the outdoor recreation industries, but it will also benefit the local economies they support in West Virginia and across the nation.”

-“Our public lands are where locals and visitors alike go to camp under the stars, chase bugling elk or wet a fly in a mountain stream, and they fuel the $887 billion outdoor recreation economy that directly sustains 7.6 million American jobs-many in rural communities,” Senator Heinrich said.
-“By streamlining the permitting process, the Public Land Recreational Opportunities Improvement Act will make it easier for commercial outfitters to participate in the booming outdoor recreation economy and strengthen the communities that rely on it.”
+"Our public lands are where locals and visitors alike go to camp under the stars, chase bugling elk or wet a fly in a mountain stream, and they fuel the $887 billion outdoor recreation economy that directly sustains 7.6 million American jobs-many in rural communities," said Senator Heinrich.
+"By streamlining the permitting process, the Public Land Recreational Opportunities Improvement Act will make it easier for commercial outfitters to participate in the booming outdoor recreation economy and strengthen the communities that rely on it."

 The Public Land Recreational Opportunities Improvement Act is supported by a wide range of organizations, including for-profit outfitters and guides, non-profit outfitters and guides, university recreation programs, and volunteer-based clubs.